-Select the contact that has text messages you want to save and preserve after they have died.
+Select the contact that has text messages you want to save or print after the person has died or passed away.

-Choose "Export" to save the text messages of the loved one who passed away.
+Pick "Export" to save the text messages of the loved one died.

 Open the saved PDF and choose print to print out the texts.